 Selfishness is harmful even in matters that are temporary in nature.
 However, it would be a great injustice if personal enmity and selfish motives are let to overrule decisions, especially in such affairs that can last thousands of years and affect millions of people.
-Hence, may God keep your motives pure, morale high and minds sharp.
+Hence, I pray to God that He may keep your motives pure, morale high and minds sharp.
 May this conference and the decisions resulting from this conference be a cause of peace between India and Britain, and unity between Hindus and Muslims.
 Then, we can say that we have successfully fulfilled our responsibilities towards God and towards people; both of our time and of the coming generations.

 The book received a great response and many leaders sent letters of gratitude to his Holiness and also wrote reviews applauding his efforts and views.